demisto/content/Packs/CortexXDR/Playbooks/Cortex_XDR_Alerts_Handling_README.md

 Deprecated.
 Use Cortex XDR - Alerts Handling v2 instead.
-When using the v2 version, enabling globally shared dontext for it is required because outputs are no longer declared.
+When using the v2 version, enabling globally shared context for that playbook is required because outputs are no longer declared.

 ## Dependencies